International School Rejected Your Special Needs Child in Japan — What to Do Next

 Being told "we can't accommodate your child" by an institution you were counting on is genuinely destabilizing — especially when you're already navigating a foreign country.
 Three things to know:

 The Japanese public system is not "worse."
 It's different.
 International schools offer English-language instruction and Western educational philosophy.
-Japanese public schools offer smaller SEN class sizes (max 8 students vs. 25-30), dedicated SEN teachers for every special needs class, and a structured placement continuum.
+Japanese public schools offer smaller SEN class sizes (capped at 8 students per teacher, compared with regular classes that may have 35–40 students), dedicated SEN teachers for every special needs class, and a structured placement continuum.
 For many children, particularly those with moderate needs, the Japanese system actually provides more direct support — just in a different language and cultural context.

 Your child's needs haven't changed.
 The international school's rejection reflects their capacity (or willingness), not your child's prospects.
-A system that has four dedicated tiers of SEN support, mandated reasonable accommodations (since 2024), and teachers specifically trained in tokubetsu shien kyōiku can serve your child — the question is which tier and how to ensure quality.
+A system that has four dedicated tiers of SEN support and reasonable-accommodation duties under the Act for Eliminating Discrimination against Persons with Disabilities can serve your child — the private-business duty took effect in April 2024, while public-sector duties predate it.
+The question is which tier and how to ensure quality.

 Speed matters.
 The shūgaku sōdan has a fixed timeline.
 Every week you spend in shock or denial is a week closer to missing the assessment window.
 Act immediately — even imperfect action now (contacting the board of education, beginning the process) is better than perfect preparation in February when the window has closed.